standardloop/knowledge-transfer/01-kind/README.md

 `cloud-provider-kind` allows you to use a Kubernetes `Service` type [LoadBalancer](https://kubernetes.io/docs/concepts/services-networking/service/#loadbalancer).

-The reason it is called `cloud-provider-kind` is because when you use a Kubernetes `Service` type `LoadBalancer` in a cloud environment, such as [Google Kubernetes Engine](https://docs.cloud.google.com/kubernetes-engine/docs/concepts/service-load-balancer), the Cloud Provider with setup some infrastructure behind the scenes to allow routing.
+The reason it is called `cloud-provider-kind` is because when you use a Kubernetes `Service` type `LoadBalancer` in a cloud environment, such as [Google Kubernetes Engine](https://docs.cloud.google.com/kubernetes-engine/docs/concepts/service-load-balancer), the Cloud Provider will setup some infrastructure behind the scenes to allow routing.

 Previously, you had to configure [MetalLB](https://github.com/metallb/metallb) (which was a more involved setup and had issues on macOS), or use [Extra Port Mappings](https://kind.sigs.k8s.io/docs/user/configuration/#extra-port-mappings) (which was a simple solution, but it felt more hacky and different from what would be used in a production environment).